damonzon/kervillebourg/README.md

 Analysis of names of French villages
 ====================================

-Inspired by [this work about names of villages in Germany](https://github.com/hrbrmstr/zellingenach), I wished to had a look at the names of French villages.
+Inspired by [this work about names of villages in Germany](https://github.com/hrbrmstr/zellingenach), I wanted to had a look at the names of French villages.
 I decided against looking at prefixes and suffixes at least for now.
 Instead, I have chosen to visualize two particular aspects of names of villages and towns in France (only the mainland).

 I got a file of all French villages names and geolocation from [Geonames](http://download.geonames.org/), which you can find in the [data folder](data/).
 Thanks to Bob for providing me with [the link](https://gist.github.com/hrbrmstr/0fd37cf3825fc8e3eddf042a4443d1dc).
 The data is distributed under [this license](http://creativecommons.org/licenses/by/3.0/).